-Next, we fit simple OLS regression models to estimate the rate of change in the number of days per year where a threshold is exceeded for each urban settlement (eq.
+Next, we fit simple OLS regression models to estimate the rate of change in the number of days per year when a threshold is exceeded for each urban settlement (Eq.
 15).
-For both the rates of increase in exposure and days per year a threshold is exceeded we subset the data to include only urban settlements with statistically significant positive trends (p < 0.05).
+For both the rates of increase in exposure and days per year that a threshold is exceeded, we subset the data to include only urban settlements with statistically significant positive trends (P < 0.05):

+Warmingij =

-$$Warming{ij} = \beta_0 + \beta{j-days} Y_i + \varepsilon$$ (eq.
-15)
+$$\beta_0 + \beta{j-days} Y_i + \varepsilon$$

+.
+[15]

-Contribution to Exposure from Population Growth versus Total Urban Warming from total urban warming ($Heat{ij}$) is calculated by multiplying the urban settlement's population fixed at 1983 by the number of days per year a threshold is exceeded (eq.
-16).
+Contribution to Exposure from Population Growth versus Total Urban Warming.
+We quantify the share of exposure from population growth versus total urban warming for each urban settlement.
+For a given year i and urban settlement j, the share of person-days/year-1 from total urban warming (Heatij) is calculated by multiplying the urban settlement's population fixed at 1983 by the number of days per year that a threshold is exceeded (Eq.
+16):